Computational-Turbulence-Group/IT_PI/README.md

 # IT_PI: Dimensionless learning based on information
-_The code implements IT-PI, a model-free method that combines dimensional analysis with the principles of information theory, which identifies dimensionless variables with the highest predictive power by measuring their shared information content. ._
+_The code implements IT-PI, a model-free method that combines dimensional analysis with the principles of information theory, which identifies dimensionless variables with the highest predictive power by measuring their shared information content._
 ## Features
 - applies to algebraic, ODE, and PDE relationships
 - identifies optimal dimensionless inputs